sdatspun2/deprecation-header/draft-dalal-deprecation-header-00.md

 The `Deprecation` response header contains the header name "Deprecation" followed by a ":" and a property(s).
 Each property consists of a name-value-pair.
 Servers SHOULD NOT send Deprecation headers that fail to conform to the following grammar:

-    deprecation-header = "Deprecation:" SP property-list
+    deprecation-header = "Deprecation:" SP "version"=vval, "date"=dval, *( extension )
-    property-list = 1#2property
-    property = property-name "=" property-value
+    extension = property-name "=" property-value
-    property-name = token
+    property-name = DQUOTE token DQUOTE
     token = <token, defined as in [RFC7230], Section 3.2.6>
+    vval = property-value
-    property-value = value-octet / ( DQUOTE value-octet DQUOTE )
+    property-value = DQUOTE *( pchar ) DQUOTE
-    property-value-octet = %x23 / %x2D / %x2B / %x2D-3A / %x41-5A /
-                           %x61-7A / %x7C
+    pchar = %x23 / %x2B-3A / %x41-5A / %x61-7A / %x7C
           ; US-ASCII characters
+    dval = DQUOTE HTTP-date DQUOTE

 Note that some of the grammatical terms above reference documents that use different grammatical notations than this document (which uses ABNF from {{!RFC5234}}).

-To maximize compatibility with user agents, servers that wish to store arbitrary data in a property-value SHOULD encode that data, for example, using Base64 {{!RFC4648}}.

 Servers SHOULD NOT include more than one `Deprecation` header field in the same response.
 If a server sends multiple responses containing `Deprecation` headers concurrently to the user agent (e.g., when communicating with the user agent over multiple sockets), these responses create a "race condition" that can lead to unpredictable behavior.

-The value of `Deprecation` response header field could consist of at least 1 standard property: `date` or `version`as shown below.
-Either `version` or `date` is REQUIRED both are also allowed.
+The value of `Deprecation` response header field could consist of at least 1 standard property: `date` or `version` as shown below.
+Either of `version` or `date` is REQUIRED and both are also allowed.

     Deprecation: version="version", date="date"